Production-grade MCP servers

 Your First MCP Server in 5 Minutes

-Create a file called server.py:
+Create a file named server.py:

 from mcp.server.fastmcp import FastMCP

-# Initialize the server with a name
+# Initialize the server with a descriptive identifier

 mcp = FastMCP("my-first-server")